Section 1: List Owner Information

 As the list owner, you must have access to e-mail, as some administrative commands are sent through e-mail.
 The e-mail address must match the From: address supplied by your e-mail system, usually email@example.com.
 If you are unsure, send yourself an email and check the From: line before filling in this section.

 Faculty and staff must obtain departmental authorization.
-Recognized student organizations must obtain authorization from the Center for Student Involvement and Leadership (CSIL) - 335-3059, 145 IMU.
+Recognized student organizations must obtain authorization from the Office of Leadership, Service, and Civic Engagement -157 IMU.

 Section 2: List Information

 The list name will become part of the e-mail address for the list.
 It may contain uppercase letters, numbers, and dashes.
 We recommend using a short (up to 20 characters) but descriptive name, since the name will be used by everyone who posts messages to and/or administers the list.

 - Should only use uppercase letters (A-Z), numbers (0-9), and hyphens (-).
 Spaces are not allowed!

 (The listname will show as all upper case in the online archive listing, but can be advertised with upper & lower case letters, for example, Handheld@list.uiowa.edu could be published as a list address.)

 - Has a maximum length of 32 characters.

 - Should be simple.

 - Should be as short as possible without causing confusion.

 We recommend that: